WHAT'S ALL THIS THEN?

 The result?
 A zone of relaxation that gives a busy mind a focal point, allowing the body to rest.
 Based on listener reactions, and more than half a million downloads, this podcast is perfectly boring in all the best ways!

 WHO'S THAT TALKING?

 Boring Books for Bedtime is (currently) a one-woman show, hosted and produced by Sharon Handy.
 She previously created and co-hosted the popular Great British Bake Off review podcast, Gin and Cake.

-In Sharon’s non-podcasting life, she has spent more than 25 years as a creative content developer and writer in the weird world of science centers and children’s museums.
+In Sharon’s non-podcasting life, she has spent 30 years as a creative content developer and writer in the weird world of science centers and children’s museums.
 She also spearheads new interactive media for informal education, creating games and multilayered explorations of everything from galleons to garbage gas energy.

 Boring Books for Bedtime is just one more way for her to indulge a bottomless passion for learning cool stuff, and sharing it with people who never knew they needed it.

 If you have a not-at-all riveting book you'd like to hear read on the podcast, let me know!
 Just make sure your suggested reading is "in the public domain" to avoid sticky copyright issues.
 That means any book written before 1924, or any work that belongs to the public.
 I usually stick to nonfiction, or books without lots of dialogue, but I'm open!